Māori landowner Haumoana White does not have to pay the rates debt New Plymouth District Council claimed he owed in rates arrears. Photo / supplied

 New Plymouth-based Martin-Kemp’s whakapapa through her mother is to Kaitangata te Kāhui ki Taranaki.

-She also has strong links to Northland through her father (Ngā Puhi, Ngāti Rāhiri, Ngāti Rāhia, Ngāti Kahu).
+She also has strong links to Northland through her father (Ngā Puhi, Ngāti Rāhiri, Ngāti Rēhia, Ngāti Kahu).

-Martin-Kemp said for various reasons, some district councils had not recognised the legislative changes even though they’d been in force for three and a half years.
+Martin-Kemp said for various reasons, some district councils had not recognised particularly the latest legislative changes even though they’d been in force for three and a half years.
 Some councils were even still pursuing unpaid rates on land that should be exempt — as in White’s case.

 Martin-Kemp described herself as “a kaitiaki looking after the interests of her people and the whenua throughout Aotearoa”.

-She, Russell, Marie, Haumoana, and Haumoana’s daughter Melissa Maulu work as a team to try to resolve various Māori issues in which they’re all independently involved.
+She, Russell, Marie, Haumoana, and Haumoana’s daughter, Melissa Maulu, work as a team to try to resolve various Māori issues in which they’re all independently involved.

 “I’m really just the messenger who’s loaded with information and I fire the bullets,” Martin-Kemp said.